jppollmeier/jppollmeier.github.io/README.md

 My supervisor provided me with the flexibility to explore several approaches, as there is no clear best way to tackle such a complex optimization problem.
 This allowed me to be dynamic and adaptive with my research, enabling me to experiment with graph theoretical methods, iterative techniques, and simulation-based evaluations, leading to a more exploratory and on the go process.

-~~#### The actual Algorithms
-Now I am going to introduce you to the heart of this thesis which all prior pokemon subset selection lead up to.
-The algorithm works by looking the individually top performing 6 pokemon and the respective team they form.
-This is our baseline which needs to be beaten.
-Over a great number of battles I tested their performance and estimated their win probability against a random team.
-Now we make a selection of teams from our candidate pool making sure each pokemon gets selected at least once.
-Then the simulation process starts and we divide the teams into two groups based on our findings.
-Teams who significantly performed better than our baseline are here to stay while the rest gets discarded.
-We perform a union over the pokemon of the teams which stay and do not adjust the opponent pool?~~

 ## 3. Implementation
 In this implementation section, I will over the key components behind the different approaches.
 While I won't cover every detail here, those interested in the full implementation can have a look at the code, which is in the GitHub repository. [^2] One thing you will often see is the conversion from .csv files into dictionaries due to them being faster.
 Generally everything that can be precomputed is precomputed.